-Strengthen efforts aimed at achieving carbon neutrality
+Measure 1 Strengthen efforts aimed at achieving carbon neutrality

-We have shifted from the previous revenue intensity reduction target to the absolute reduction target, and included the target in the new Medium-Term Business Plan.
+We have shifted from the previous revenue intensity reduction target to the absolute reduction target, and included the target in the current Midium-Term Business Plan.
+Furthermore, in May 2025, the reduction target for 2030 was raised from 30% to 42%.
 We aim to achieve carbon neutrality by 2050 by implementing stronger emission reduction measures.